geosolutions-it/MapStore2/docs/user-guide/catalog.md

     - Produce a localized layer legend in case of vector layers (the layer's style must be properly configured to use the [Localized tag for rule titles](https://docs.geoserver.org/stable/en/user/styling/sld/language.html))

     - Produce a localized output for GetFeatureInfo requests (the freemarker template need to be properly configured to retrieve [the locale from the request](https://docs.geoserver.org/stable/en/user/tutorials/freemarker.html))

+* *Set Visibility Limit*: this can be enabled when the user wants to automatically applies of the visibility limits suggested by the server.

 Enabling that option, all layers added to the map from this catalog source will be localized as described above (it is possible to tune again that setting for each single layer by opening the [Layer Settings](layer-settings.md#display) in TOC).